 I would contact a water treatment chemical supplier in your area to get professional assistance which should be part of your chemical purchasing process.

 A. How many hours can you run boiler with the pH is 5 and 4?Mathias Po

 Q. I would like to add on his question in relation to our plant. we have a high pressure boiler but we minimize our blowdown in relation to silica and pressure. in two months time without blowdown, we have observed decreasing pH in the feed and boiler water even with 2-3 ppm phosphate. our treatment if ammonia and hydrazine at the feedwater and TSP for the boiler. is this due to TOC or acid conditions at the boiler due to concentrating minerals.

 Thank you very much for your immediate response.

 - Dagupan, Philippines

 Ed. note: We are pleased to print your followup question, Rizza.
-But this is a public forum where those readers who are most capable of answering your question well may not even see it for weeks or months.
-Please contact your supplier or retain an independent consultant for urgent needs.
+But this is a public forum where those readers who are most capable of answering your question well may not even see it for weeks or months; we have no power to summon them.
+For urgent needs please contact your supplier, or retain an independent consultant.
 Thanks!